Skip to main content

 6. End unsustainable/unfunded salary commitments (step/lane/raise)

-7. End proliferation of long term fixed cost obligations (pension/OPEB)
+7. End proliferation of long-term fixed cost obligations (pension/OPEB)

-8. District commitment to decision making based on long term planning
+8. District commitment to decision-making based on long-term planning

 None of these actions are easy.
 All require changes to institutionalized policies and practices.
-These actions displease stakeholders in the short term, as the benefits are ones of avoidance of fiscal insolvency rather than gaining of programming from what exists today.
+These actions displease stakeholders in the short term, as the benefits are ones of avoidance of fiscal insolvency rather than gaining programming from what exists today.

 In the next few parts of our series, Afton will provide some context for some of these remedies to the negative fiscal impacts of enrollment decline in school districts.
 Today, we will highlight remedies 1 and 2.